jkaho/burger/README.md

 *Eat-Da-Burger* is a simple application for inputting and storing burger names.

+## Motivations

+This project was undertaken with the goal to create an application using the Model-View-Controller (MVC) design pattern to separate application logic into methodical parts.

 ## Instructions

 1. Enter a burger name in the input bar and it will appear on the 'To eat' list.